You may have heard that SEO is essential when you want to increase traffic to your website.

 This might be frustrating, but it’s the truth.

 - Do links matter?
-Yes.
+Yes, but they need to make sense.

 - Do you have to have links to rank?
 Probably, but not necessarily.